 The main problem with emotional reasoning thinking errors is that once you decide your emotions are facts that you stop looking for any alternative explanations or reasons to explain any given situation.
 You become ‘fixated’ on emotional rather than factual interpretations which can be significantly limiting!

-We offer all prospective clients a FREE initial assessment to chat about your emotional reasoning problems prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your emotional reasoning problems prior to commencing any treatment plans.